Cambridge District Scout Archive

 The Wolf Cub Jersey stayed fundamentally the same for many years.
 The picture below shows an assortment of Jersey colours and shapes, but they all have badges sewn in place.
 Without any further date it may be that this is from the middle of WW2 when there were no coupons for Scout uniform and no clothes to buy them with if there had been.

-The 13th pack was ‘temporarily: Navy, light blue inset border, flash of group colours’ for some point in the war; which may be what can be seen above.
-The photograph is from the 13th Archive.
+The 13th pack, whose scarf was ‘temporarily: Navy, light blue inset border, flash of group colours’ for some part of the war, displays a mix of colours in this photograph from the 13th Archive.

 Ken North recalls the 1967 change in Guide uniform to an aquamarine blouse.
 The result was that it could only take a white layer beneath, whereas the previous battledress blouse in dark blue could take warm layers beneath.
 At a Remembrcance Service shortly after the change the Guides were nearly frozen whilst the RAF contingent paraded in their Greatcoats.
 He considered that the Guides had not been given adequate opportunity to discuss their needs.
 This was in contrast to the Scouts who were given the opportunity at this time and, from other archive sources, on other occasions to contribute.
 See Scout Hats